 I became interested in the swastika symbol as I explored the prehistoric rock art of Ilkley Moor, near where I live in Leeds.
 The Swastika Stone carving fascinated and compelled me.
 Gradually, I came to treasure this landscape, and this carving became a very important, highly sacred symbol for me.
 The only reminders up there of Hitler’s abuse of the swastika were the occasional stickers on the moor’s benches put there by Combat 18 (a British fascist group, once very active in Yorkshire).

 Were these dangerous right-wingers trying to co-opt the Swastika Stone?
 Well, the carving is certainly over 2000 years old, possibly up to 8000 years old.
+[Note (2021): Probably an over-estimation, more likely a bit less than 2000 years old.
+See ‘Research on Verbeia’.]
 For me, the absurdity of trying to associate this holy Celtic or even Neolithic glyph with insane modern ideologies caused any Nazi associations to slip effortlessly from this sacralised outcrop.

 But for the vast majority of Westerners today, Hitler’s efforts to appropriate the swastika—whose history stretches back to the Palaeolithic Ukraine—and turn it into the symbol for the Nazis’ race-supremacist policies and atrocities, have been entirely successful.
 The symbol has become synonymous with genocide, hatred, and pure evil.
 When you search for ‘swastika’ on the internet, you get endless pages called ‘Fight Against the Swastika’ or something similar.